Smithay/smithay.github.io/content/wayland-rs-v0.20.markdown

         });

     // Now create a Window for this surface
-    // The window abstracts for all the protocol handling of the shell, and provides
+    // The window abstracts all the protocol handling of the shell, and provides
     // a simplistic decoration for our window (as many wayland compositors require the
     // clients to draw their decorations themselves).
     // The type parameter (here `BasicFrame`) defines what kind of decorations are drawn,